 At the dental offices of Dr. Jack Nagrani, we use the latest dental technology to ensure that you are always getting the best possible dental care.
 Whether you are in our offices for a regular cleaning, dental implants, short-term orthodontics, or one of our many other exceptional general dentistry and cosmetic dental services, we will use digital X-rays in all our work(depending on your specific situation).
 It is to make sure that we can detect any and all abnormalities to provide proper treatment for your oral health.

 What You Need to Know About Digital Dental X-Rays:

 - Benefits of Digital Diagnostics

 - How Often Should I Get Dental X-Rays?

-X-rays are also known as “radiographs” and have become an essential part of any dental treatment plan.
-These high-resolution, detailed images provide more than just a snapshot of your teeth.
+X-rays are also known as radiographs which have become an essential part of any dental treatment plan.
+These high-resolution, detailed images provide more than a snapshot of your teeth.
 In fact, they can look much deeper so that your dentist has an in-depth view of your teeth, bones, and supporting tissues.
-Dental x-rays have the potential to reveal the following conditions in your mouth:
+Dental X-rays have the potential to reveal the following conditions in your mouth: